hyperledger/web3j/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Make sure that the code is formated with Spotless by executing `./gradlew spotlessApply` otherwise the build will fail.
+* Make sure that the code is formatted with Spotless by executing `./gradlew spotlessApply` otherwise the build will fail.

 #### **Do you intend to add a new feature or change an existing one?**